 Validation for the model

 Before the model building, a validation set is needed to be selected from the data first.
-In the usual cases, to avoid overfitting data will be randomly shuffled and then will be divided into training set and validation set.
-However, for this kind of situations it shouldn’t be done so to avoid the mistake of having past data in the validation and the future data in the training, in other words using future data to predict the past.
+In the usual cases, to avoid overfitting data will be randomly shuffled and then will be divided into a training set and validation set.
+However, for this kind of situation, it shouldn’t be done so to avoid the mistake of having past data in the validation and the future data in the training, in other words using future data to predict the past.